 Modeled after a historic lodge in Alaska, Whitefish Lodge & Suites in Crosslake is described by owners as a luxury lodge that fills a void in the area.
-Kista and Jason Brunkhorst, majority owners, were married in Crosslake twenty years ago.
+Kista and Jason Brunkhorst, majority owners, were married in Crosslake over twenty years ago.
 A friend introduced them to the area.
 After frequent trips, Kista from Anchorage and Jason from Thief River Falls, decided to make their home in Crosslake.
 When family members came to visit they found lodging was a challenge, particularly when mom and pop resorts giving way to residential development.

 Jason worked as a general contractor and started Cabin Country Builders.
 Kista, who had a background in tourism in Alaska, worked with Shores and More Realty; neither had hotel ownership experience, but they had an idea for one, and Jason had been involved in building them.
 The two met in Alaska when Jason was there for four years working on a hospital project.